MushfiqHumayoon/UAEDay/README.md

 # Celebrate 52nd National Day of UAE 🇦🇪

 ## Overview
-This SwiftUI project is a celebration of the UAE's 52nd National Day.
-It showcases a dynamic display of fireworks and a waving flag, creating a vibrant and patriotic experience.
+This SwiftUI project celebrates the UAE's 52nd National Day with a waving flag and dynamic fireworks with background sound, creating an immersive and festive experience.

 ## Features
 - **Fireworks**: Experience a visually stunning fireworks display that lights up the screen in celebration.